aecyberpro/aecyberpro.github.io/index.md

 - Metasploit and Nuclei contributor
 - Created private pentest team tools in C# for loading shellcode and .Net assemblies into memory and bypass detection.
 I don't plan on releasing them because I don't want them to get signatured by antivirus vendors.
 - My project highlights:
-    - [Bash for Pentesters](https://github.com/sdcampbell/bash_for_pentesters): My most frequently used Bash code snips for common pentest data parsing.
+    - [Bash for Pentesters](https://github.com/sdcampbell/bash_for_pentesters): Bash; My most frequently used Bash code snips for common pentest data parsing.
-    - [Goscan](https://github.com/sdcampbell/goscan): Golang.
-Single file TCP port scanner for use in scanning from compromised pivot hosts
+    - [Goscan](https://github.com/sdcampbell/goscan): Go; Single file TCP port scanner for use in scanning from compromised pivot hosts
-    - [Nessusploitable](https://github.com/sdcampbell/Nessusploitable): Ruby script which parses .nessus files for exploitable vulnerabilities and outputs a report to stdout or file in TSV format for import to Excel
+    - [Nessusploitable](https://github.com/sdcampbell/Nessusploitable): Ruby; Script which parses .nessus files for exploitable vulnerabilities and outputs a report to stdout or file in TSV format for import to Excel
-    - [Nmapurls](https://github.com/sdcampbell/nmapurls): Golang.
-Tool which parses Nmap xml reports from either piped input or command line arg and outputs a list of http(s) URL's to be used in an automation pipeline
+    - [Nmapurls](https://github.com/sdcampbell/nmapurls): Go; Tool which parses Nmap xml reports from either piped input or command line arg and outputs a list of http(s) URL's to be used in an automation pipeline
-    - [scope-resolver](https://github.com/sdcampbell/scope-resolver): Golang.
-Expands a pentest scope by taking an input list which includes IP addresses and parses DNS and TLS SAN hostnames and merges the results with the original scope list
+    - [scope-resolver](https://github.com/sdcampbell/scope-resolver): Go; Expands a pentest scope by taking an input list which includes IP addresses and parses DNS and TLS SAN hostnames and merges the results with the original scope list
-    - [phpLFI](https://github.com/sdcampbell/phpLFI): Nim tool which tests for LFI in PHP apps and automates the process of abusing LFI's to download source code and discover new files via includes and recursively download additional source code files
+    - [phpLFI](https://github.com/sdcampbell/phpLFI): Nim; Tool which tests for LFI in PHP apps and automates the process of abusing LFI's to download source code and discover new files via includes and recursively download additional source code files
 - Contributions to public repositories:
     - [m0bilesecurity/RMS-Runtime-Mobile-Security](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security/commit/4bb9e1be580c85e41b08c7f90f480f8e4daefc31)
     - [moohax/pypipal](https://github.com/sdcampbell/pypipal)